 - what level of income their fund could provide in the future

-We’d also encourage you to re-signpost to Pension Wise whenever you communicate with members who are taking benefits from your scheme.
+We also encourage you to re-signpost to the Money and Pensions Service whenever you communicate with members who are taking benefits from your scheme.

 Pension scams are on the increase, and trustees play a crucial role in helping members protect their retirement savings.